What is a Limited Company?

 Operating through your own limited company gives you the ability to claim back a wider range of expenses (eg accountancy fees, training, equipment & software costs)

 The flat rate VAT scheme is an incentive provided by the Government to small businesses to help simplify taxes.
-You charge VAT on your invoices at the prevailing rate (20%) but pay it back to HM Revenue and Customs at a lower rate, and your business gets to keep the difference!
-VAT rates differ depending on your profession/trade but for IT contractors the rate is 13.5% in your first year (1% discount applied for first year of trading) and 14.5% in subsequent years.
+You charge VAT on your invoices at the prevailing rate 20% but pay it back to HM Revenue and Customs at a lower rate, and your business gets to keep the difference!
+VAT rates differ depending on your profession/trade and a 1% discount is applied for the first year of trading.

 Please note that these tax efficiencies are subject to your contract falling outside of IR35 legislation.
 Most contracts we see do fall outside of IR35, please see the section on IR35 legislation below for more information.